herrherrmann/herrherrmann-2025/src/pages/uses.md

 The hardware and software I’m using for projects, work, and free time.

-Last update: 18 October 2025
+Last update: 11 December 2025

 ## Hardware